veekaybee/veekaybee.github.io/_posts/2016-06-23-getting-tech-industry-news.md

 11) **O'Reilly and Manning emails** - I bought books from them at one point and still get the emails.
 The latest book announcements are a good signal of what tech is in demand.
 They also sometimes have interesting free webinars.

-12) Podcasts - I'll binge-listen to a bunch every few months.
+12) **Podcasts** - I'll binge-listen to a bunch every few months.
 There are starting to be some really high-quality data-driven podcasts out there.
 The trick is finding ones where the creators have a good back-and-forth and get into the tech right away as opposed to chatting about the weekend for 40 minutes.

 + [Data Skeptic](http://dataskeptic.com/)
 + [Linear Digressions](http://lineardigressions.com/)
 + [The Talking Machines](http://www.thetalkingmachines.com/)
 + [Raw Data](https://soundcloud.com/rawdatapodcast)

-13) [KD Nuggets](http://www.kdnuggets.com/) - I don't always read here, but I'll skim from time to time.

-Python
+**Python**

 + [Podcast.__init__](http://podcastinit.com/)
 + [Talk Python to Me](https://talkpython.fm/)

+13) [KD Nuggets](http://www.kdnuggets.com/) - I don't always read here, but I'll skim from time to time.